 - A. A practical evacuation drill should be conducted at least once a year to familiarize all employees with exits, especially emergency exits not normally used, and their safe and efficient use.
-The Laboratory Safety Committee and SAC/Supervisor's should review all aspects of the practice evacuation drill to determine if any problems occurred and/or improvements of the plan should be implemented.
+The Laboratory Safety Committee and SAC/Supervisor's should review all aspects of the practice evacuation drill to determine if any problems occurred and\or improvements of the plan should be implemented.
 The fire alarm system should be used during all drills to familiarize the employees with the actual alarm system.
-The fire department should be made aware of the drill prior to it's execution. - B. NO ONE IS EXEMPT FROM FIRE DRILLS, EXCEPT BY APPROVAL FROM THEIR SAC/SUPERVISOR. - C. All employees should be made aware of where all safety equipment is located while carrying out their normal duties.
-The employees should be instructed annually on the use of safety equipment (fire extinguishers, fire alarms, fire escapes, etc.).
-The training records should be maintained for a period of five years by the section safety officer. - D. The Section Safety & Chemical Hygiene Officer (S&CHO) should conduct a monthly safety inspection of all emergency equipment, placards and safety exits.
+The fire department should be made aware of the drill prior to its's execution.
+An Evacuation Drill Evaluation form will be completed after each drill (see Appendix A). - B. NO ONE IS EXEMPT FROM FIRE DRILLS, EXCEPT BY APPROVAL FROM THEIR SAC/SUPERVISOR. - C. All employees should be made aware of where all safety equipment is located while carrying out their normal duties.
+The employees should be instructed annually on the use of safety equipment

+(fire extinguishers, fire alarms, fire escapes, etc.).
+The training records should be maintained for a period of five years by the section safety officer or by the SBI Training Section.

+D. The Section Safety & Chemical Hygiene Officer (S&CHO) should conduct a monthly safety inspection of all emergency equipment, placards and safety exits.
 The SAC/Supervisor should review the reports regularly to make sure all emergency equipment is being properly maintained and managed by their S&CHO and their section's personnel.